A Spectrum of Engagement: Programs at the Smithsonian National Museum of Natural History

 Coastal America Student Summit

-Fostered a new generation of marine scientists by connecting them directly with leading researchers, culminating in a summit where 80 students presented their climate action plans.
+Fostering a new generation of marine scientists by connecting them directly with leading researchers, culminating in a summit where 80 students presented their climate action plans.

 NSF Funded, Changing Tides: A Series of Ocean Discussions